 Restoring to Microsoft Azure

 You can restore Linux machines from Veeam Agent backups to Microsoft Azure.
-Backups must be created at the entire machine level or volume level.
+You can use backups created on the Veeam backup repository.
+Only volume-level backups are supported.

 If you restore a Veeam Agent machine to Microsoft Azure, consider the following:

 - If you recover a EFI-based system to Microsoft Azure, Veeam Agent will restore a BIOS-based Generation 1 VM.

 - Veeam Backup & Replication offers experimental support for generation 2 VMs within restore to Microsoft Azure feature.
 To learn more, see the Generation 2 VM Support section in the Veeam Backup & Replication User Guide.

 - If the disk you want to restore contains an LVM volume group, Veeam Agent will restore the original disk and the LVM volume group as 2 separate disks.
 Among other things, this leads to the increase of the required storage space.
 For example, you restore a machine with 2 disks, and a separate LVM volume group is configured on each of these disks.
 In this case, Veeam Agent will restore 4 disks.
 The restored disks will consume storage space equal to the size of 2 original disks and 2 LVM volume groups from these disks.

 The procedure of restore to Microsoft Azure from a Veeam Agent backup practically is similar to the same restore procedure from a VM backup.
 To learn more, see the Restore to Microsoft Azure section in the Veeam Backup & Replication User Guide.